greenwyrt/plover2CAT/docs/howto/audiorecording.md

 Once audio recording has started, the settings cannot be changed.
 For example, if audio recording is paused, no settings can be changed.
 Pressing **Stop Recording** will end all recording, and then the settings can be changed.

-Plover2CAT only allows one audio file per transcript.
+Plover2CAT only allows one audio file type per transcript.
 Trying to record again will result in the previous file being over-written.
+For example, it is possible to have one `WAV` file and one `MP3` file, but not two `WAV` files.

+The resulting recording is found in the `audio` folder within the transcript folder.
+Listening to the recording will depend on the codecs installed on the computer but VLC media player should play most formats.